slatedocs/slate/source/includes/sending_funds/_payments.md

-# Payments (Outgoing)
+# Payments

-## Introduction

-To send payments to a mobile subscriber, you create a new payment object.
-You can also retrieve individual payments or list all payments.
+To send payments to a mobile subscriber, you create a new payment object using the payments API.
+You can also use the payments API to retrieve individual payments or list all payments, as shown in the sections below.

 The payments api endpoint is:
     <aside class="notice">https://app.beyonic.com/api/payments</aside>